 So, How Does Exercise Help Improve Angry Moods?

-Scientists are still teasing apart just why exercise seems to smooth over your frayed edges.
+Scientists are still unpacking just why exercise seems to smooth over your frayed edges.
 One theory is that it's a good outlet for frustration and may help close the loop on your body's physiological stress response.

 Exercise also influences serotonin, a brain chemical involved in mood, Dr. Pillay says.
 "We know that anger is associated with a decrease in serotonin," he says.
 "Exercise can increase serotonin activity."